martensson/nixy/README.md

 #### TCP/UDP Load Balancing / Proxy

-It is possible to use Nixy to configure nginx to be a proxy for TCP or UDP traffic.
+It is possible to use Nixy to configure nginx as a proxy for TCP or UDP traffic.

-Please check the `nginx-stream.tmpl` template and adapt it to your own needs.
+Please check the `nginx-stream.tmpl` example template.
 It assumes you have configured `PortDefinitions` correctly for all your services in Marathon.

 You will need the latest NGINX Open Source built with the --with-stream configuration flag, or latest NGINX Plus.